Budleigh Film Society Data Privacy PolicY

 About this Policy

-This policy explains when and why we (i.e. BFS) collect personal information about our members, how we use it, how we keep it secure and your legal rights in relation to it.
-We reserve the right to amend this Data Privacy Policy from time to time without prior notice.
+This policy explains when and why we collect personal information about our members, how we use it, how we keep it secure and your legal rights in relation to it.
+We reserve the right to amend this Policy from time to time without prior notice.
 You are advised to check our website (www.budleighfilm.org.uk) regularly for any amendments.
-We will always comply with the General Data Protection Regulation (“GDPR”) when dealing with your personal data.
-For the purposes of the GDPR, BFS will be the “controller” of all personal data we hold about you.
+We will always comply with GDPR when dealing with your personal data.
+For the purposes of GDPR, BFS will be the “controller” of all personal data we hold about you.

 What information we collect and why

-BFS collects the name, address, telephone number(s) and email address from a person when they apply to join or renew their annual membership.
-The purpose is to manage the member’s membership of BFS (e.g. to send programme brochures) and to contact members to keep them updated about BFS activities.
-The lawful basis of processing is Consent which is sought when the member applies for membership and can be withdrawn at any time by contacting BFS in writing.
+BFS collects your name, address, telephone number(s) and email address when you apply to join or renew your annual membership.
+The purpose is to enable us to manage all aspects of your membership of BFS and to contact you to keep you informed about BFS activities.
+The lawful basis of our processing your information is your consent which we seek when you apply for membership.
+Your consent may be withdrawn at any time by contacting BFS in writing.
+However this may prevent us from continuing with your membership if that is affected by the data you choose to withdraw.

 How we protect your personal data